rusinikita/blog/content/page/teamsites/index.md

 ## If you are interested

 Let's talk then.
-Join [this telegram group](https://t.me/+ZxMYEaHJU_kyZGZi) and get an early access.
+Join [this telegram group](https://t.me/+ZxMYEaHJU_kyZGZi) to see a demo and get an early access.